Table of Contents

 Biotechnology has a variety of applications in the field of medicine.
 One common example of this is in the production of insulin.
 Human insulin is important for the control of blood sugar levels.
 Patients with diabetes mellitus cannot produce their own insulin and so have difficulty regulating their sugar levels.
 Genetic engineering has paved the way for the production of synthetic insulin.

-Part of this process involves extracting the gene responsible for the production of insulin and inserting it into a plasmid vector to form recombinant DNA with human insulin–producing gene.
+Part of this process involves extracting the gene responsible for the production of insulin and inserting it into a plasmid vector to form recombinant DNA with a human insulin-producing gene.
 The recombinant DNA is then introduced to a bacterial cell.
 When the gene to produce insulin is expressed by the recombinant bacterium, insulin will be extracted, purified, and bottled.
 This will then be injected into patients as supplements.
 The same procedure is used in the production of human growth hormone protropin.

 Production of vaccines